nasa/ECOSTRESS-Data-Resources/guides/earthdata_search_ecostress.md

 ![*Figure caption: Documentation describing the In-region Direct S3 Access to Buckets*](../img/cloud_access_documentation.png)

-**Note**: Clicking on "For Developers" to exapnd will provide programmatic endpoints such as those for the CMR API, and more.
+**Note**: Clicking on "For Developers" to expand will provide programmatic endpoints such as those for the CMR API, and more.

-For now, let's say we are intersted in getting download link(s) or access link(s) for specific data files (granules) within this collection.
+For now, let's say we are interested in getting download link(s) or access link(s) for specific data files (granules) within this collection.

 At the top of the dataset info section, click on *Search Results*, which will take us back to the list of datasets matching our search parameters.
-Clicking on the dataset (`ECOSTRESS ECO_L2T_LSTE`) we now see a list of files (granules) that are part of the dataset (collection).
+Clicking on the dataset (`ECOSTRESS ECO_L2T_LSTE`) displaying a list of files (granules) that are part of the dataset (collection).

 ### Step 4a.
 Download or data access for a single granule